Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Flux-to-Voltage Amplifiers

-Numerous sophisticated models for noise in dc SQUIDs have been developed \cite{clarke2006squid}, but these models typically only apply to specific architectures in specific regimes.
+Numerous sophisticated models for noise in dc SQUIDs have been developed\cite{clarke2006squid}, but these models typically only apply to specific architectures in specific regimes.
 Moreover, the last few decades has seen the advent of numerous Josephson-junction-based flux-to-voltage amplifiers which are not described by these preexisting models.
-One example, discussed in Refs. \cite{mates2008demonstration, Chaudhuri:2014dla}, is a dissipationless rf SQUID coupled to a lithographed microwave resonator.
+One example, discussed in refs. \cite{mates2008demonstration, Chaudhuri:2014dla}, is a dissipationless rf SQUID coupled to a lithographed microwave resonator.
 The microwave resonator is coupled to a feedline and interrogated with a $\sim$GHz probe tone.
 The SQUID acts as a flux-variable inductor.
 When a flux is applied to the SQUID loop, the inductance of the SQUID changes, causing the resonance frequency of the coupled microwave circuit to change.
 The change in resonance frequency is read out as a phase shift in the probe tone.
 This phase shift may be modeled as an equivalent microwave-frequency voltage source in series with the SQUID loop, which is converted to a low-frequency, near-DC voltage source at a follow-on homodyne mixer.
 Owing to the use of unshunted junctions, these dissipationless rf SQUIDs enable a higher quality factor in the dark-matter detector than is possible with a dc SQUID.

 As such, rather than adopting a pre-existing model for a particular architecture, in this appendix, we develop a broad framework for understanding imprecision and backaction noise in idealized flux-to-voltage amplifiers.
-We first discuss these noise modes classically and define noise temperature.
-We then use a linear response approach, adapted from ref. \cite{clerk2010introduction}, to place a standard quantum limit on the performance of these amplifiers.
-The next appendix is dedicated to optimization of the matching network using the quantum limit.
-We derive a Bode-Fano constraint analogous to the scattering-mode constraint of Section \ref{sssec:Bode_Fano_opt}.
-We show that, again, the single-pole resonator is close to the Bode-Fano limit and discuss the optimization of impedance matching/noise matching in the context of a tunable resonator search using a quantum-limited flux-to-voltage amplifier.
-There, we also discuss changes in the optimization that arise from correlations in the imprecision and backaction noise modes and from minimum noise temperature in excess of the quantum limit.
+We first discuss these noise modes classically and define noise temperature (Appendix \ref{ssec:FtoV_classcial}).
+We then use a linear response approach, adapted from ref. \cite{clerk2010introduction}, to place a Standard Quantum Limit on the performance of these amplifiers (Appendix \ref{ssec:FtoV_QL}).
+The next appendix, Appendix \ref{sec:FtoV_opt}, is dedicated to optimization of receivers read out by flux-to-voltage amplifiers.